How to fix 'linking against a dylib which is not safe for use in application extensions' warning

 Xcode widget with a linked local package

-We can even check “Allow app extension API only” for our framework, link it to the package and build the project without getting any errors or warnings:
+We can even check “Allow app extension API only” in our framework, link it to the package and build the project without getting any errors or warnings:

 Xcode framework with a linked local package